 12 Degrees: A Wellness Podcast

-If you’re motivated to improve your wellness but struggle to integrate positive practices into the demands of daily living, 12 Degrees is the podcast for you.
-Produced by WPSU in collaboration with the Penn State Ross and Carol Nese College of Nursing, 12 Degrees explores the twelve dimensions that influence longevity and the quality of life.
-Hosts Lindsey Whissel Fenton, Christina Lightner, and Deshna Nagar share personal experiences along with relevant research that can help you thrive.
+If you’re motivated to improve your wellness but struggle to fit it into daily life, 12 Degrees is for you.
+This podcast offers real-life strategies for nurturing full-spectrum wellness.
+Produced by WPSU in collaboration with the Penn State Ross and Carol Nese College of Nursing, 12 Degrees blends personal stories, practical tips, and research-backed insights to explore the dimensions of wellness that shape how we feel and function.

 12 Degrees is produced by WPSU in collaboration with the Penn State Ross and Carol Nese College of Nursing.